cvgellhorn/OneDB/README.md

 ```

 ###Query
-Send a SQL query.
+Send an SQL query.
 If there is a result, you will automatically get the matched result type: fetch all, fetch row or fetch one.
 ```php
 query($sql : string)
 ```